ICL

 Evaluation

-During the pre-operative examination it is important to not only get the appropriate measurements (Refraction, Topography, Corneal thickness, Wavefront, Cycloplegic refraction and Tear film assessment), but this is also an important time to set appropriate patient expectations and discuss the different types of ICL technologies. .
-The pre-operative examination is also a critical time to prepare the ocular surface when appropriate with plugs and/or prescription dry eye medication prior to surgery to maximize outcomes and minimize risk.
+During the pre-operative examination, it is important to not only get the appropriate measurements (Refraction, Topography, Corneal thickness, Wavefront, Cycloplegic refraction, and Tear film assessment), but is also an important time to set appropriate patient expectations and discuss the different types of ICL technologies.

 Surgery